Troubleshooting

 Possible Reason: Wi-Fi

 Wi-Fi hardware often causes trouble.
 It’s hard to find a router that does not need to be reset once in a while.
-That’s why you need to ask your user to try resetting the Wi-fi router in use.
-Trying to connect via cable connection is recommended.
+Ask the user to try resetting the Wi-Fi router in use.
+Connecting via a cable connection is also recommended.

 Possible Reason: Routing Issues

 When connecting from point A to B, there are plenty of cables and hardware in between.
-The routing configuration of each of those is deciding where the connection should go through, and sometimes it may go through a sub-optimal way.
+The routing configuration of each of those decides where the connection should go through, and sometimes it may go through a sub-optimal route.
 It can even fall back to a slower route due to incidents like a power outage at a strategic point.

 • Ask the user to perform a benchmark to see if there are any problems.

 • Ask the user if the problem affects other services.
-If it does, the user should contact the ISP.
+If it does, the user should contact their ISP.

 Possible Reason: Malicious or Packet Inspection Software

-In some configurations, software that is tampering with the Internet connection may slow it down or prevent the user from downloading specific data.
+In some configurations, software that tampers with the Internet connection may slow it down or prevent the user from downloading specific data.

 • Ask the user to try installing the application on another machine or operating system if possible.